MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/webxr-overview.md

 ## Viewing WebXR

+[!IMPORTANT]
+> Microsoft Edge (Legacy) only supports WebVR.
+If you're looking for a way to prototype WebXR on HoloLens 2, check out [Firefox Reality](https://mixedreality.mozilla.org/firefox-reality/).

 To test if your browser supports WebXR, you can navigate to [WebXR Samples](https://immersive-web.github.io/webxr-samples/) in your browser.

 ## See Also